 This article by AJ Thompson, CCO, first appeared in CV Magazine

-So, you’ve got best of breed when it comes to network security and your building’s security has a state-of-the-art access system.
+So, you’ve got best of breed when it comes to network security, and your building’s security has a state-of-the-art access system.
 However, even though you may have invested in the technology, a social engineering attack could bypass all of these defences within minutes.
-For example, if a fire safety inspector requests access to your building- you’re legally required to do so in order for them to do their job.
-They ask a lot of questions, they take electrical readings at various wall outlets and they examine wiring under desks.
+For example, if a fire safety inspector requests access to your building- you’re legally required to do so for them to do their job.
+They ask many questions, take electrical readings at various wall outlets, and examine wiring under desks.

-Social engineers and criminals who take advantage of human behaviour to pull off a scam such as this, aren’t worried about a badge system.
-They will simply walk right in and confidently ask for access.
-Even the best of breed network systems won’t mean much if your users are tricked into clicking on a malicious link or attachment that they think was sent from a Facebook friend or a colleague.
-These are some of the methods that criminals and security consultants use every day with great success.
+Social engineers and criminals who take advantage of human behaviour to pull off a scam aren’t worried about a badge system.
+They will walk right in and confidently ask for access.
+Even the best-of-breed network systems won’t mean much if your users are tricked into clicking on a malicious link or attachment that they think was sent from a Facebook friend or a colleague.
+These are some of the methods that criminals and security consultants use daily with great success.

-Social engineering is essentially the art of gaining access to buildings, systems or data by exploiting human psychology, rather than by breaking in or using technical hacking techniques.
-For example, instead of trying to find a software vulnerability, a social engineer might call an employee and pose as an IT support person, trying to trick the employee into divulging his password.
+Social engineering is essentially the art of gaining access to buildings, systems or data by exploiting human psychology rather than breaking in or using technical hacking techniques.
+For example, instead of finding a software vulnerability, a social engineer might call an employee and pose as an IT support person, trying to trick the employee into divulging his password.

-Criminals will often take weeks if not months getting to know an organisation.
+Criminals will often take weeks, if not months getting to know an organisation.
 Preparation might include finding a company phone list or org chart and researching employees on social networking sites like LinkedIn or Facebook.
-In these days of social sharing, this makes it very easy to profile targets.
+These days of social sharing make it very easy to profile targets.

 People are fooled every day by these tactics because they haven’t been adequately warned about social engineers.
 Human behaviour is always the weakest link in any security program.
 Without the proper education, most employees won’t recognise a social engineer’s tricks because they are often very sophisticated.

 Social engineers use a number of psychological tactics on unsuspecting victims.
 Successful social engineers are confident and in control of the conversation.
-They simply act like they belong in a facility and their confidence and body posture puts others at ease.
+They act like they belong in a facility, and their confidence and body posture puts others at ease.

 - Social engineers may proactively approach people and draw attention to themselves using humour to create trust.

-– Successful phishing attacks often warn you that your bank account has been breached and you need to take immediate action, playing to a person’s concerns about money being taken or a negative impact on their credit score.
+- Successful phishing attacks often warn you that your bank account has been breached and you need to take immediate action, playing to a person’s concerns about money being taken or negatively impacting their credit score.

 Awareness is the number one defensive measure against social engineers and criminals.
 Employees need to be aware that social engineering exists and also aware of the tactics most commonly used.